MyPureCloud/developer-center-blog/source/2021-10-11-Q3-Retro/index.md

 2. [__Genesys Cloud Developer Blog__](/blog/).
 The blog contains articles on various Genesys Cloud development topics.
 It covers a wide range of topics, including new developer tool announcements, best practices for building your contact center within Genesys Cloud and hands-on articles on how to use the Genesys Cloud APIs.

 3. [__DevDrops__](/video/devdrops/).
 Our DevDrop series is a new video series that we released this year.
 Its focus is on delivering short, consumable videos (10-20 minutes in length) that are meant to be "developer-to-developer" conversations around specific developer-related topics.
-We are experimenting with our video formats and looking at how we can breakdown larger topics into smaller videos.
+We are experimenting with our video formats and looking at how we can break down larger topics into smaller videos.

 4. [__DevCasts__](/video/devcasts/).
 Our DevCasts are our more traditional Webinar topics that are approximately 45-60 minutes in lengths and allow for audience participation.
 They cover a wide variety of development topics and are not just limited to discussions related to platform APIs.

 5. [__Blueprints__](/blueprints/).
 Blueprints are hands-on examples of how to integrate and extend Genesys Cloud functionality with other vendor products and technologies.
-The number of blueprints we have continue to grow in size and come from not only our development engagement team, but also our developers, solution consultants and partners.
+The number of blueprints we have continues to grow in size and come from not only our development engagement team, but also our developers, solution consultants and partners.

 Here is a summary of the content we delivered or are close to delivering this quarter: